NoCompromises/ibis/readme.md

 <h3> tags define different titles inside a chapter.
 ```

+_Note: page breaks will not be applied if you remove the PageBreak decorator from your configuration._

 ### Using images

 Images can be stored in the content folder and then brought in like this: